Arriving at Darwin

 Crocodylus Park is not only a crocodile attraction.
 They also have a zoo and after seeing the crocodiles we went for a walk to see other animals like cassowaries, emus, ostriches, peacocks, snakes, dingoes, kangaroos, wallabies, monkeys and many more.
 It is a really good place a spend the whole day.

 Some of the enclosed crocodiles have a rich history behind them.
 For example “Harry” raided fishermen’s boats and damaged their engines, thinking that the heat he felt came from a wild pig or some other buffalo.

 There were other animals in the garden as well, and Nell was delighted as she ran from one animal to the next.
 Crocodylus Park museum was also very interesting.
 There were a lot of stories and photos there.
-Statistics show that in 40 years there were 68 fatalities due to a crocodile attack.
-Of these, 25 out of 25 attacks that occurred while swimming were fatal.
+Statistics show that in 40 years there were 68 fatalities due to a crocodile attacks.
+Of these, 25 out of 25 attacks that occurred while swimming was fatal.

 This means there is no chance of survival if it happens in the water.
-From the attacks on boats, four were fatal, and the kayak “only” one.
-By the way – who wants to kayak in crocodiles infected waters?
+Of the attacks on boats, four were fatal, and the kayak “only” one.
+By the way – who wants to kayak in crocodiles infested waters?
 Just asking…

 One of the crocodiles killed eight people before he was caught and eliminated.
 A few photos were shocking.
 For instance, a watch taken from the guts of a captured reptile.
 And finally, information that every year 200 crocodiles are picked from the vicinity of Darwin and taken away to more remote areas (crocodiles are under strict protection).